The do’s and don’ts while waiting for Baby.

 Therefore we wanted to share some scientific publications showing the uses and effectiveness of essential oils during pregnancy, for example as a potent antibiotic: The activity of commercial antimicrobials, and essential oils Olea europaea on Streptococcus agalactiae isolated from pregnant women.

-Or another publication proving the effectiveness of Rose essential oil on pregnancy anxiety and labor pain: Effects of aromatherapy with Rosa damascena on nulliparous women’s pain and anxiety of labor during first stage of labor.
+Or another publication underlining the effectiveness of Rose essential oil on pregnancy anxiety and labor pain: Effects of aromatherapy with Rosa damascena on nulliparous women’s pain and anxiety of labor during first stage of labor.

 Effects of Aromatherapy Massage on Pregnant Women’s Stress and Immune Function using a lavender essential oil blend.
 This study presented evidence that aromatherapy massage could significantly decrease stress and enhance immune function in pregnant women.
 The findings can guide clinicians or midwives in providing aromatherapy massage to women throughout the pregnancy.